Biomedical Graduate Education Programs

-The UW School of Medicine provides advanced scientific training toward graduate degrees in biomedical research in a resource-rich, collaborative environment dedicated to scientific discovery.
+The UW School of Medicine provides advanced scientific training toward graduate degrees as well as postdoctoral training in biomedical research in a resource-rich, collaborative environment dedicated to scientific discovery.
 Academic graduate degrees are available through the following departments and programs:

 Visiting International Student Internship & Training (VISIT)